 Dependency and codependency:

-The narcissistic parent is a master at manipulation through punishment, threats and withholding love in order to force compliance.
+But, the narcissistic parent is a master at manipulation through punishment, threats, and withholding love in order to force compliance.
 They will often place false guilt on a child, as well as blaming, shaming, and exerting unreasonable pressure to perform.
-Negative comparisons (“why can’t you be as good as your sibling?”) and emotional coercion (“if you are a good son or daughter you will do this or that for me”) are also common tactics.

-The parent who is a narcissist may choose to pursue his or her own interests rather than facing the everyday demands of being a parent.
+The parent who is a narcissist may choose to pursue his or her interests rather than facing the everyday demands of being a parent.
 They can also be workaholics.
-This neglectful attitude leaves the child mostly with the other parent or alone and largely fending for themselves.
+This neglectful attitude leaves the child mostly with the other parent or alone and mainly fending for themselves.

-How are children affected when they are raised by a narcissistic parent?
+How are children affected when a narcissistic parent raises them?

 They are not loved for who they are:

-The selfishness of the narcissistic parent does not allow them to see the child as they are, loveable, precious and valued in their own right.
-Instead they are only appreciated to the extent that they meet and pander to the needs of the parent.
+The selfishness of narcissistic parenting does not allow the parents to see the child as they are- loveable, precious, and valued in their own right.
+Instead, they are only appreciated to the extent that they meet and pander to the needs of the parent.

 Siblings are pitted against one another:

-A certain amount of sibling rivalry is normal in any family, but where there is a narcissistic parent involved this rivalry reaches dangerous levels.
+A certain amount of sibling rivalry is reasonable in any family, but where there is narcissistic parenting involved, this rivalry reaches dangerous levels.
 This is often a deliberate triangulation tactic of the narcissist to serve their own selfish needs.

-When the child of a narcissistic parent tries to express their own needs and desires which may differ from the parent’s they are often put down and shamed, being made to feel that their thoughts, feelings and opinions are invalid and worthless.
+When the child of narcissistic parents tries to express their own needs and desires, which may differ from the parent’s they are often put down and shamed, being made to feel that their thoughts, feelings, and opinions are invalid and worthless.

 The child can feel like a partner rather than a child:

-The child struggles to identify their own wants, needs and goals:
+The child struggles to identify their wants, needs, and goals:

 How can you overcome the effects of narcissistic parenting?

-Find out as much as you can about narcissism, and begin to understand what happened to you if you were raised by a narcissistic parent.
+Find out as much as you can about narcissism, and begin to understand what happened to you if a narcissistic parent raised you.
 Let the truth sink in and take comfort in knowing that many others have felt the same pain.
 You are not alone.